ansuini/IntrinsicDimDeep/README.md

 ### Conclusions

-We investigated the intrinsic dimensionality of representations in the hidden layers of deep convolutional networks.

-**The hope is to use the ID of these representations - in synergy with other approaches - in elucidating the inner workings of these networks and, more in general, of any deep model.**
+We hope that data-driven, empirical approaches to investigate deep neural networks, like the one implemented in our study, will provide intuitions and constraints, which will ultimately inspire and enable the development of theoretical explanations of their computational capabilities.

-We also hope that the method of ID estimation used in this paper will be helpful in many other problems **outside deep learning**, in and the analysis of datasets in general (see [Facco et al.]( https://www.nature.com/articles/s41598-017-11873-y)).
+We also hope that the methods and the ideas expressed in this paper will be helpful in problems outside deep learning, for the analysis of datasets in general.

 <!--### Tutorials (work in progress)
 We provide the following tutorials: